kuberhealthy/kuberhealthy/docs/CONFIGMAP.md

 Configmap is monitored and checks will reload in the event the file has changed automatically.

-Location of the file is mounted in `/etc/config'
+Location of the file are mounted at `/etc/config'

 Sample configmap with configurable values